aquasecurity/deployments/enforcers/aqua_enforcer/kubenetes_and_openshift/manifests/README.md

 ## Deploy Aqua Enforcer using manifests

 You can deploy Aqua enforcer manually using the manifest yaml files added in this directory.
+You should run commands as mentioned in the respective steps.
 From the following instructions:
 * Perform the steps 1 thru 3 only if you deploy the Enforcer in a cluster that does not have the Aqua namespace and service account
 * Skip to step 4 if the cluster already has Aqua namespace and service account